mesonbuild/meson-python/docs/reference/pyproject-settings.rst

    modules can be compiled for the Python limited API specifying the ``limited_api`` argument to the |extension_module()|_ function in the Meson Python module.
-When this setting is set to true, the value ``abi3`` is used for the Python wheel filename ABI tag.
+When this setting is set to true, the Python wheel filename ABI tag is set to ``abi3``, or ``abi3.abi3t`` when building with free-threaded CPython 3.15 or later.
 This setting is automatically reverted to false when the ``-Dpython.allow_limited_api=false`` option is passed to ``meson setup``.
+See :ref:`howto-limited-api` for more information on limited API builds.

 .. option:: tool.meson-python.meson